 Yes, taking certain drugs with Celexa could raise your risk of side effects.
 Examples of these drugs include:

 Certain CYP2C19 inhibitors.
-Taking Celexa with these medications could raise your risk of side effects from Celexa, including abnormal heart rhythm (a rare side effect).
-Examples of CYP2C19 inhibitors include omeprazole (Prilosec), cimetidine (Tagamet), and voriconazole (Vfend).
+Taking Celexa with these medications could raise your risk of side effects from Celexa, including atypical heart rhythm (a rare side effect).
+Examples of CYP2C19 inhibitors include omeprazole (Prilosec), cimetidine (Tagamet HB), and voriconazole (Vfend).

 Nonsteroidal anti-inflammatory drugs (NSAIDs).
 Taking NSAIDs with Celexa could raise your risk of bleeding.
-Examples of these drugs include naproxen (Aleve), ibuprofen (Advil), and meloxicam (Mobic).
+Examples of these drugs include naproxen (Aleve), ibuprofen (Advil), and meloxicam.

 Anticoagulants and antiplatelets (blood thinners).
 Taking these drugs with Celexa could raise your risk of bleeding.
-Examples of blood thinners include clopidogrel (Plavix), warfarin (Coumadin), rivaroxaban (Xarelto), apixaban (Eliquis), and aspirin (Bayer, Ecotrin, St. Joseph’s Low Dose, others).
+Examples of blood thinners include clopidogrel (Plavix), warfarin (Jantoven), rivaroxaban (Xarelto), apixaban (Eliquis), and aspirin.

 Antipsychotics.
 Taking antipsychotic drugs with Celexa can raise your risk of serotonin syndrome.
 Examples of these drugs include aripiprazole (Abilify) and quetiapine (Seroquel).

 Certain oral antifungals.
-Taking Celexa with certain antifungals that you take by mouth can raise your risk of an abnormal heart rhythm with Celexa.
-Examples of these antifungals include ketoconazole and itraconazole.
+Taking Celexa with certain antifungals that you take by mouth can raise your risk of an atypical heart rhythm with Celexa.
+Examples of these antifungals include ketoconazole and itraconazole (Tolsura, Sporanox).

 The list above doesn’t include all drugs that can interact with Celexa.
 Before starting Celexa treatment, tell your doctor and pharmacist about all prescription and over-the-counter drugs you take.
-They can determine if they’re safe to use with Celexa.
+They can determine whether any medications you take are safe to use with Celexa.

 Was this helpful?